italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

 - Verify that the wallet instance is **authentic**, i.e. made available by an accredited body that complies with the trust model.

-In order to guarantee the above, it is necessary for each wallet instance to issue a certificate of conformity, guaranteeing its security and compliance with the trust model.
+To guarantee the above, it is necessary for each wallet instance to issue a certificate of conformity, guaranteeing its security and compliance with the trust model.